-If you own a dog, you probably have heard of foxtails, also called “grass awns”.
+If you have a dog, you probably have heard of foxtails, also called “grass awns.”
 In the spring and summer months, they can wreak havoc on your pup.

 Foxtails can lodge into your dog’s ears, paws, and nose, sometimes with serious consequences.

 Foxtails are widespread, near impossible to avoid, and pose a real danger to your dog if left unchecked.
 But don’t start thinking you need to go into permanent indoor hiding.
-There’s a lot you can do to keep your dog safe from foxtails.
+You can do a lot to keep your dog safe from foxtails.

 Read on for tips to help you identify what foxtail grass looks like, where they are, and how to keep your dog safe.
 You’ll also learn what to do when your suspect your dog has a foxtail injury.

 What is a Foxtail & What Does it Look Like?

 Foxtails are seed-like structures that are found at the tops of grasses.
 Foxtail can be any of the weedy grasses in the Alopecurus or Setaria genera of the Poaceae family (and there are around 25 species just within the Alopecurus!).

 Foxtails are most commonly found in late spring, summer, and early fall.
 Put simply, foxtails are found just about everywhere throughout North America.